All God's Children Need Traveling Shoes: Journey/Home

 Angelou's issues are resolved at the end of Traveling Shoes when she decides to leave Guy to continue his education in Accra and return to America.
+She realizes, even though America is dangerous, it is also nurturing and her true home, and that her duty and destiny lie there.
+The images of Martin Luther King, Jr., the March on Washington back in the U.S., and Malcolm X's exhortation to return helps her realize that perhaps "Africa was not home after all", but that America was.
+It also helped her reassess who she was as a Black women of the diaspora and her identity in relation to Africa.
 The final scene of the book is at the Accra airport, with Angelou surrounded by Guy and her friends as they wish her farewell.
 Even though she "forsakes her new embraced alliance with Mother Africa," she claims she is "not sad" to be leaving.
 She calls her departure a "second leave-taking", and compares it to the last time she left her son, with his grandmother in Singin' and Swingin' and Gettin' Merry Like Christmas when he was a child, and to the forced departure from Africa by her ancestors.
 As Lupton states, "Angelou's journey from Africa back to America is in certain ways a restatement of the historical phase known as mid-passage, when slaves were brutally transported in ships from West Africa to the so-called New World".